2021 South Side Pitch (“Contest”) Contestant Rules

 Contest entries must comply with the Content requirements described here to be valid.
 “Content” refers to all content you submit in connection with your entry form for the Contest and, if applicable, any videos, pitches, or other content submitted during the semi-finalist and finalist rounds.
 Organizer reserves the right to remove any Content that does not adhere to the submission requirements, as determined in Organizer’s sole discretion, and/or disqualify the entrant.

 By entering the South Side Pitch, you represent and warrant that you are submitting only your original Content, which has not been copied from others and does not infringe on or violate the rights of any third party or entity.
 You also represent and warrant that publication of the Content via various media including Web posting will not infringe on the rights of any third party.
 You represent and warrant that you have the right to enter the Contest on behalf of a business.
-If anyone claims the Content of your submissions is a violation of others’ rights, you promise to hold the Organizer and Sponsors of the South Side Pitch harmless and indemnify them from any against any such claims.
+If anyone claims the Content of your submissions is a violation of others’ rights, you promise to hold Organizer, Sponsors, Judges and others associated with the South Side Pitch harmless and indemnify them from any against any such claims.

 Any entrant whose Content includes likenesses of third parties or contains elements not owned by the entrant (such as, but not limited to, depictions of persons, buildings, trademarks or logos) must be able to provide legal releases for such use including Organizer’s use of such Content, in a form satisfactory to Organizer, upon request, prior to award of prize and/or naming of entrant as a semi-finalist or finalist.